SAR-mango/SAR-mango/README.md

 ## About Me
 I am an incoming electrical engineering student at UCSB.
-I am into embedded hardware, power electronics, lasers, and flying RC drones and planes.
+I enjoy projects that involve embedded hardware, power electronics, lasers, and flying RC drones and planes.

 ## Projects I'm Working On